 Flammable liquids like oil, cleaning solutions and gasoline are all commonly stored in the garage.
 While the liquid itself is not inherently dangerous, it can be problematic if it were ignited by a spark or flame.
 Remember – the vapor coming off the liquids can also be flammable.

 Solution: Try to store your flammable liquids away from your home or in a shed.
+Make sure they are clearly labeled and contained.

 4) Propane Tanks